Biking Around the Pembrokeshire Coast of Wales

 April to October

 A five centre self-guided bike tour of Pembrokeshire from Fishguard to Carmarthen.
-5 nights bed and breakfast in (en-suite wherever possible) guesthouse accommodation, 4 days biking with hire of a 21 speed all-terrain bike and pick-up at the end of the tour.
+5 nights bed and breakfast in en-suite (wherever possible) guesthouse accommodation, 4 days biking with hire of a 21 speed all-terrain bike and pick-up at the end of the tour.
 Includes; luggage transfers, route guide and maps.
+PLEASE NOTE: The only meal included in the tour price is breakfast.

 This 97 mile bike route between Fishguard and Carmarthen follows the Pembrokeshire coastline at a nice easy pace allowing you plenty of time to admire the views and visit the impressive castles.
 Using minor country roads and some lovely traffic-free sections, this biker friendly route can be done in either direction.
 Both Carmarthen and Fishguard are easily reached by train from London.
-The route takes you around the Pembrokeshire Coast National Park, this is an area of outstanding natural beauty.
-You will enjoy spectacular views over the Irish Sea, sandy beaches and many castles including; Pembroke and Carmarthen.
+The route takes you around the Pembrokeshire Coast National Park, an area of outstanding natural beauty.
+You will enjoy spectacular views over the Irish Sea, sandy beaches, and many castles including Pembroke and Carmarthen.

 START: Fishguard in South West Wales.